onedata/onedata-documentation/doc/advanced/rest/onezone/operations/remove_space.md

 ##### Description
 Removes a specific space.

-If called by user who is not member of the space, requires `space_remove` privilege.
+If called by user who is not member of the space, requires `space_delete` privilege.

 ***Example cURL requests***